Orb-Workshop/bundledeuch/README.md

+# bundledeuch
-# bundledeuch, A drop-in Counter-Strike 2 TypeScript Bundling Template using Bun.
+**bundledeuch**, is a drop-in Counter-Strike 2 TypeScript Bundling Template using Bun.

 ## How to Use